Kidney Disease (Nephropathy)

 Who gets kidney disease?

 Not everyone with diabetes develops kidney disease.
-Factors that can influence kidney disease development include genetics, blood glucose control, and blood pressure.
+Factors that can influence kidney disease development include genetics, blood glucose management, and blood pressure.

-The better a person keeps diabetes and blood pressure under control, the lower the chance of getting kidney disease.
+The better a person keeps diabetes and blood pressure well-managed, the lower their chance of getting kidney disease.

 What are the symptoms?